By Sophie Hawkesford – Print Designer

 BA (Hons) Textile Design Graduate 2014

-Last month BCU Fashion Alumnus Rhys Ellis unveiled his Spring / Summer 2018 collection ‘White Horses’ at London’s Dray Walk Gallery.
+Last month BCU Fashion Design graduate, Rhys Ellis, unveiled his Spring / Summer 2018 collection ‘White Horses’ at London’s Dray Walk Gallery.

 The highly anticipated collection is an exploration and materialiation of the environmental issues currently endangering our planet’s marine ecosystem.
 Motivated by the rapid deterioration and bleaching of the coral reefs, caused by climate change, White Horses examines the journey of depletion threatening to permanently destroy the natural beauty of the underwater world.
 Rhys highlights the destruction being caused to the coral reefs and consequently the threat to thousands of species that rely on this eco system to survive.
 Rhys made it very clear that the Ocean’s plight does not receive enough attention, unlike deforestation ‘with very visible forests, the ocean bed is out of sight’ and mind for the majority of people.
 This high fashion collection is a visionary approach to empower a movement for change and raise awareness of the decimation of the ocean.

 The minimalist styling of the presentation and fluidity of the models’ choreography allowed viewers to truly appreciate and admire the collection, whilst an atmospheric soundtrack mirrored the audience’s anticipation.
 In moving away from the traditional ‘catwalk’ format Rhys enabled his guests to fully comprehend the show visually as well as talk to him personally, discussing his inspiration and motivation.
 People had travelled far and wide to be able to see the collection, with some attendees hailing from Singapore and Africa.